getredash/website/src/pages/kb/user-guide/visualizations/table-visualizations.md

 # Using Tables

-For most table visualizations, you determine column choice and order with a `SELECT` statement in the query editor.
-But certain data sources like CSV files or Google Spreadsheets aren't directly queryable with SQL.
-You can use the **Query Results** data source to post-process these files.
-But  if your visualization or dashboard simply requires the tabular content of your data source, you can reorder, hide, and format columns manually.
+For data sources that support a native query syntax (SQL or NOSQL), you can choose your data return format, which columns to return, and in what order by modifying your query.
+But sources like CSV files or Google Sheets don't support a query syntax.
+So Redash allows you to manually reorder, hide, and format data in your table visualizations.

+{% callout info %}
+If you absolutely depend on a feature of SQL, you can use the [Query Results Data Source]({% link _kb/user-guide/querying/query-results-data-source.md %}) to post-process your data.
+{% endcallout %}

 ## Visualization Settings